Skip to main content

 • 58% of survey respondents reported that arthritis has had a moderate to significant impact on their lives (SingleCare, 2021).

-• Arthritis is the leading cause of disability in the United States (CDC, 2020).
+• Arthritis and other rheumatic conditions are a leading cause of work limitations in the U.S. (CDC, 2024).

-• People with osteoarthritis have a 24% higher risk of getting cardiovascular disease than those without it (Arthritis Foundation, 2021).
+• People with osteoarthritis have a 24% higher risk of having cardiovascular disease than those without it (Arthritis Foundation, 2022).

 The cost of arthritis

-• Work disability medical care and lost earnings related to arthritis cost the U.S. public health system more than $303 billion every year (CDC, 2020).
+• Medical care and lost earnings related to arthritis amount to more than $300 billion every year (CDC, 2024).

 Causes of arthritis

 Rheumatic diseases like arthritis are complex and can have numerous causes.
-It can be caused by autoimmune diseases, injuries, infections, normal wear and tear on joints, and genetics.
+Autoimmune diseases, injuries, infections, normal wear and tear on joints, and genetics can cause it.

 Arthritis prevention